 My first introduction to ceramics was at the Design Academy, where I was taught by Henk Verberkmoes.
 At my graduation I received the Mosa Award in 1970 for lamps in ceramics.
 After having worked as a designer for many years, I chose ceramics as important activity in 1997, took lessons (Dorothée Vrijdag), followed a number of workshops (Delorme, Rosenzweig, Rossman, Koj, Ostermann), did an artist-in-residence in Rufford and started exhibiting (including e.g. Theemaas, le Pignon, New Beerenburg, ceramics markets).

-I am and have been also active in other areas of ceramics: I was webmaster of keramiek.startpagina.nl, Dutch ceramics link site, I was chairman of the Clay & Hobby Foundation and editor of the Dutch ceramic magazine KLEI.
-In this magazine for amateur and professional ceramists I wrote mainly on technical subjects.
-One of those is the series Decoration Techniques.
-With these articles I endeavour to inspire readers and stimulate them to ‘step outside their ceramic frame of mind’.
+I am and have been also active in other areas of ceramics: I was webmaster of keramiek.startpagina.nl, Dutch ceramics link site, I was chairman of the Klei & Hobby Foundation and editor of the Dutch ceramic magazine KLEI.
+At present I write for various (inter)national ceramics magazines.
+With my articles I endeavour to inspire readers and stimulate them to ‘step outside their ceramic frame of mind’.

-Meanwhile, three books of mine on decorating techniques and basic techniques have been published.
+Meanwhile, five books of mine on ceramics have been published.